TinyCircuits/TinyCircuits-TinyHTML-Library/README.md

 ## Requirements
 The [WiFi101](https://www.arduino.cc/en/Reference/WiFi101) Arduino library is needed in conjunction with any TinyCircuits processor board ([TinyZero](https://tinycircuits.com/products/tinyzero-processor), [RobotZero](https://tinycircuits.com/products/tinyzero-processor), etc) and the [Wi-Fi TinyShield](https://tinycircuits.com/products/wifi-tinyshield-atwinc1500).
 This library most likely works with typical Arduino boards, like the UNO, and Wi-Fi hardware that is compatible with the WiFi101 library, although it is untested.

+There is some cross-platform code to allow this library to compile for and run on the ESP32 using the WiFi.h library (instead of WiFi101.h).
+So far this has only been tested on the ESP32S2 Dev Module.

 ## Example
 The TinyCircuits-TinyHTML-Library.ino file is a ready to upload example and shows off the following features:
 * Joystick